cvravi9/Benchmarking_SVCs/Comparisions/Sub_Sampled_Data_Comparision/README.md

 ### 2.2.
 Purity Sample Values

-* The first vcf file is created with the Normal Sample Purity of 1.0 and Tumor Sample Purity of 0.7.
+* The first vcf file in both the cases is created with the Normal Sample Purity of 1.0 and Tumor Sample Purity of 0.7.

-* The second vcf file is created with the Normal Sample Purity of 1.0 and Tumor Sample Purity of 0.4.
+* The second vcf file in both the cases is created with the Normal Sample Purity of 1.0 and Tumor Sample Purity of 0.4.

 ## 3. Outputs